-Recently, the Nazareth Church Council appointed twelve members of the Nazareth family of faith to the Naz 2020 Vision Team.
-This team will gather to pray, to build relationships with one another and to meet on a regular basis.
-In these meetings, they will prayerfully review Nazareth’s current mission, vision and guiding principles.
-This team will also facilitate the administration of congregational and staff assessments and bring together additional teams that will help to provide a focus on God’s future for Nazareth.
+The Nazareth Church Council appointed twelve members of the Nazareth family of faith to the Naz 2020 Vision Team in April of 2019.
+This team has been gathering to pray, to build relationships with one another and to meet on a regular basis.
+In these meetings, they will continue to prayerfully review Nazareth’s current mission, vision and guiding principles, to facilitate the administration of congregational and staff assessments and to bring together additional teams that will help to provide a focus on God’s future for Nazareth.

 - Kaye Englin